MonashSmartCityLivingLab/taatta/collector/README.md

 ## Routers

-The collectors has a configurable list of routers which will send messages to the appropriate logger module.
+The collectors have a configurable list of routers which will send messages to the appropriate logger module.
 By default, the collector will read `sensorRouters.json` in the current working directory to load the routers, but this can be overridden with the `TAATTA_SENSOR_ROUTERS` environment variable.